 6) Explore an Ancient Pyramid in Queretaro: El Cerrito

 Ancient pyramids aren’t just in Egypt.
 You can find one right here in Queretaro!
-Take a short jaunt through Queretaro’s suburbs and you’ll reach this impressive archeological site.
+Take a short jaunt through Queretaro’s suburbs and to reach this impressive archeological site.
 This pyramid dates back to around 700-900 AD and was used as a place of worship among Mesoamerican civilizations spanning an entire millennium.

 This rugged, partially excavated pyramid rises up from the platform, nearly 10 stories high (30 meters).
 Exploring the site makes for one of the more interesting things to do in Queretaro.
 You can admire centuries worth of history and what is said to be one of the most important sites of the Toltec world!

 El Cerrito may be just a bit out of the way from Centro, we find it well worth venturing out to.
 Definitely add this fascinating site to your list of things to do in Queretaro!

 7) Hang Out in the Many Plazas and Gardens of Queretaro